coreyhines/config-tool/README.md

 - Python 3.12+ for Python implementation
 - Rust toolchain (optional) for high-performance implementation
-- Valid EOS device credentials
+- Valid EOS device credentials with eAPI access enabled
 - One of:
   - VS Code with Dev Containers extension
   - DevPod